Skip to main content

 • Common Comorbidities with Substance Use Disorders Research Report URL

-Read the content from the heading "Part 1: The Connection Between Substance Use Disorders and Mental Illness," on page 4 to the end of page 15.
+Read from the heading "Part 1: The Connection Between Substance Use Disorders and Mental Illness," up to the end of "Part 3: The Connection Between Substance Use Disorders and HIV".
 (21 minutes)

 • Module 3: Substance Use Disorder Prevention Strategies